copyrat90/ValveSockets-CSharp/README.md

 `NetworkingSockets.Connect(ref Address address, Configuration[] configurations)` initiates a connection to a foreign host with optional configurations.
 Returns a local connection ID.

 `NetworkingSockets.AcceptConnection(Connection connection)` accepts an incoming connection that has received on a listen socket.
-When a connection attempt is received (perhaps after a few basic handshake packets have been exchanged to prevent trivial spoofing), a connection interface object is created in the `ConnectionState.Connecting` state and a `StatusCallback()` is called.
+When a connection attempt is received (perhaps after a few basic handshake packets have been exchanged to prevent trivial spoofing), a connection interface object is created in the `ConnectionState.Connecting` state and a `ConnectionStatusChangedCallback()` is called.
 Returns a result described in the `Result` enumeration.

 `NetworkingSockets.CloseConnection(Connection connection, int reason, string debug, bool enableLinger)` disconnects from the host and invalidates the connection handle.
 Any unread data on the connection is discarded.
 The reason parameter is an optional user-supplied code that will be received on the other end and recorded (when possible) in backend analytics.
 Debug logging might indicate an error if the reason code out of acceptable range.
 The debug parameter is an optional human-readable diagnostic string that will be received on the other end and recorded (when possible) in backend analytics.
 If the user wishes to put the socket into a lingering state, where an attempt is made to flush any remaining sent data, the linger parameter should be enabled, otherwise reliable data is not flushed.
 If the connection has already ended, the reason code, debug string and linger parameter is ignored.
 Returns true on success or false on failure.